aholachek/redux-usage-report/README.md

 ## How to use it

 The json view of your store will show the parts that have been not accessed at reduced opacity, as well as an estimate of the total percentage of your store that has been used so far by your app.
+(The percentage is calculated by comparing the string length of the `json` comprising the used portion of the store, with the `json` string containing the entire store.)

 ## Set a breakpoint